 AC maintenance technicians need a high school diploma or equivalent and HVAC training covering refrigeration, electrical systems, and system design.

-AC maintenance technicians need on-the-job experience gained through apprenticeships or internships with HVAC companies to learn how to install, maintain, and repair AC systems.
+AC maintenance technicians typically gain on-the-job experience through apprenticeships or internships with HVAC companies to learn to install, maintain, and repair AC systems.

 To be a certified AC maintenance tech, pass an exam from recognized bodies like NATE, RSES, or ACCA.

-Getting NATE certified means passing a tough exam that covers HVAC maintenance areas like air conditioning, heat pumps, and refrigeration.
+Getting NATE certified means passing a rigorous exam covering HVAC maintenance areas such as air conditioning, heat pumps, and refrigeration.
 It’s a nationally recognized certification and the gold standard for AC maintenance technicians.

 RSES certification is available for AC maintenance technicians.
-They need to pass an exam covering HVAC maintenance and HVAC repair topics to become certified.
+They must pass an exam covering HVAC maintenance and repair to become certified.

 ACCA certification is for AC maintenance technicians.
 It covers HVAC maintenance and requires passing an exam.